Child Friendly Leeds

 The majority of clusters are focused on family support and emotional wellbeing and have directly employed or commissioned services to meet these two key early intervention needs.
 Equally, most clusters have established proactive partnerships or a traded service with other agencies who are able to meet a range of needs, for example Educational Psychology.

-What are the benefits of cluster working
+The benefits of cluster working

 The benefits for children, young people and families are interwoven with the benefits for schools and for the city as a whole.